csonuryilmaz/appcircle-cache-push-component/README.md

 Repository resources are generated with git clone on most cases.
 For this reason, take care of step order while using cache and git clone for repository reources.

-On the other hand system resources begin with `~/` pattern.
+On the other hand system resources for `$HOME` begin with `~/` pattern.
 These resources are generated on build and on most cases they're not included in repository.

 For example:

 - `~/.gradle/` is .gradle folder at $HOME.
 - `~/Library/Caches/CocoaPods` is Cocoapods caches folder at $HOME.

+ Also other system-wide resources are reachable with prefix `/`.

+---

+**Note:** We should be careful with dynamic folder paths which are temporary on builds.

+From build to build, their absolute path is changing.
+For example, `_appcircle_temp` folder's absolute path is `/Volumes/agent-disk/agent/workflow_data/xjr1walp.ikh/_appcircle_temp` on one build and is `/Volumes/agent-disk/agent/workflow_data/y3jdjln4.0kj/_appcircle_temp` on another build.

+So, for those kinds of resources, we should prefix include and exclude paths with Appcircle-specific (reserved) environment variables.

+For example:

+- `$AC_TEMP_DIR/appcircle_build_ios_simulator/SimulatorDerivedData` is simulator derived data resources at `_appcircle_temp`.

+See full list of environment variables at [Appcircle docs](https://docs.appcircle.io/environment-variables/appcircle-specific-environment-variables/).

+---

 ### Glob Patterns